Meta Tags: Importance in SEO

 Structured Data - A New Search Differentiator

 The top three search engines (Google, Yahoo!, and Bing) don't agree on a lot or share a lot in common, but they have come up with a few web standards, including, structured data (see schema.org), which is basically an HTML or JSON-LD markup standard used by these search engines to help them better understand your website's content.
-The nearly 300 schema types are similar to a meta tag in that it is not overly difficult to implement, but much like meta tags in the early days of SEO, most web developers are still not implementing structured data.
+The nearly 300 schema types are similar to a meta tag in that it is not overly complicated to implement, but much like meta tags in the early days of SEO, most web developers are still not implementing structured data.
 Our SEO services include the implementation of structured data of select pages reaps a lot of benefits for websites, including:

 - Search engines can easily understand your content the way you intend it to be understood